cdmgtri/niem-ndr-validation-js/README.md

 This project uses Saxon-JS to transform NIEM XML schemas with pre-compiled NDR XSL rules to generate a list of conformance issues.
 Saxon-JS is currently only implemented for in-browser support.
 A Node.js version is projected to be released in 2019.
 At that point, this code could be refactored, better separating the core functionality from the user interface.

+The Saxon-JS library is crashing on transforms for large NIEM reference schemas.

 ## Usage

 This app is hosted on GitHub pages at <https://cdmgtri.github.io/niem-ndr-validation-js>.